 Our work with Transparency International involved the joint initiation of two of the first, and still today among the most successful, international Collective Action initiatives: the WEF Partnering Against Corruption Initiative (PACI) and the Wolfsberg Group.

-Indeed, the promotion of Collective Action against corruption was one of the key objectives of the Basel Institute when it was founded in 2003, formalising a long-term engagement of the Institute’s President, Professor Mark Pieth, and other leading Institute members in this area that dates back to the early 1990s.
+Indeed, the promotion of Collective Action against corruption was one of the key objectives of the Basel Institute when it was founded in 2003.
+This formalised a long-term engagement of the Institute’s President, Professor Mark Pieth, and other leading Institute members in this area that dates back to the early 1990s.

-Until the formal establishment of the International Centre for Collective Action (ICCA) under the umbrella of the Basel Institute in 2012, the Basel Institute was a key player in creating numerous initiatives in other sectors, such as in the defence, logistics and transport, art trade and energy sectors.
-It continues to contribute actively to the further development of the PACI and Wolfsberg initiatives.
+The Basel Institute has been a key player in creating numerous initiatives in sectors including defence, logistics and transport, art trade and energy.
+We continue to contribute actively to the further development of the PACI and Wolfsberg initiatives.